-Pursuant to the Petroleum Activities Law, mineral rights are attributed to the National Concessionaire (Sonangol EP), which cannot assign these mining rights, but may associate with an upstanding domestic or foreign company having the necessary technical and financial capacity.
+Pursuant to the Petroleum Activities Law, mineral rights are attributed to the National Concessionaire (Sonangol EP), which cannot assign these mining rights, but may associate with a reputed domestic or foreign company having the necessary technical and financial capacity.
 Such association is usually undertaken through a production sharing agreement, under which the National Concessionaire is entitled to receive part of the profits generated by the petroleum activities.

-As per the Mining Code, the mining rights of prospection, exploitation, treatment and trade of minerals may be exclusively attributed to a national concessioner.
+As per the Mining Code, the mining rights of prospection, exploitation, treatment and trade of minerals are exclusively attributed to the National Concessionaire.
 Additionally, mining rights may also be granted to natural or legal persons, national or foreign, with proper technical and financial capacity for the performance of the mining activities, through the issuance of one of the following permits:

-- prospecting permit;
+- · prospecting permit;

-- exploitation permit;
+- · exploitation permit;

 - mining permit; and

-- mining pass.
+- · mining pass.